 For people with Kidney Problems

-If the patients are having some serious kidney diseases, then the dosage needs to be adjusted accordingly.
+If the patients have some serious kidney diseases, then the dosage needs to be adjusted accordingly.

 For people with Thyroid Disease